-- use patterns and conventions of genres to achieve particular purposes in cultural contexts and social situations - establish and maintain roles of the writer/speaker/designer and relationships with audiences - create and analyse perspectives and representations of concepts, identities, times and places - make use of and analyse the ways cultural assumptions, attitudes, values and beliefs underpin texts and invite audiences to take up positions - use aesthetic features and stylistic devices to achieve purposes and analyse their effects in texts - select and synthesise subject matter to support perspectives - organise and sequence subject matter to achieve particular purposes - use cohesive devices to emphasise ideas and connect parts of texts - make language choices for particular purposes and contexts - use grammar and language structures for particular purposes - use mode-appropriate features to achieve particular purposes.
+- use patterns and conventions of genres to achieve particular purposes in cultural contexts and social situations - establish and maintain roles of the writer/speaker/designer and relationships with audiences - create and analyse perspectives and representations of concepts, identities, times and places - make use of and analyse the ways cultural assumptions, attitudes, values and beliefs underpin texts and invite audiences to take up positions - use aesthetic features and stylistic devices to achieve purposes and analyse their effects in texts - select and synthesise subject matter to support perspectives - organise and sequence subject matter to achieve particular purposes - use cohesive devices to emphasise ideas and connect parts of texts

+- make language choices for particular purposes and contexts - use grammar and language structures for particular purposes - use mode-appropriate features to achieve particular purposes.

-Unit 1 Unit 2 Unit 3 Unit 4 Perspectives and texts Texts and culture Texts in contexts Language and textual analysis Responding to and creating texts Textual connections Close study of literary texts Creative responses to literary texts Critical responses to literary texts
+Unit 1 Unit 2 Unit 3 Unit 4 Perspectives and texts Texts in contexts Language and textual analysis Responding to and creating texts Texts and culture Texts in contexts Language and textual analysis Responding to and creating texts Textual connections Conversations about issues in texts Conversations about concepts in texts.
+Close study of literary texts • Creative responses to literary texts • Critical responses to literary texts